 Major fields of study

-In the master’s program in Mathematics, students deal with mathematics as a precise science.
-Numerous opportunities to acquire advanced knowledge are available to them, concerning areas such as Algorithmic Algebra, Analysis, Dynamical Systems, Geometry and Visualization, Mathematical Model Building or Mathematical Physics.
-In contrast to all other mathematical master’s programs at the Technical University of Munich, students do not have to complete a minor.
+In the Master’s program in Mathematics, students deal with mathematics as a precise science.
+Numerous opportunities to acquire advanced knowledge are available to them, concerning areas such as Analysis and PDE, Algebra and Geometry, Probability Theory, Numerical Analysis and Scientific Computing, Optimization or Biomathematics and Biostatistics.
+In contrast to all other mathematical Master’s programs at the Technical University of Munich, students do not have to complete a minor.
 However, they can incorporate lectures from one or more minors into their studies.
 During extra-disciplinary courses, students acquire soft skills in areas such as rhetoric and presentation, which are indispensable for their future careers.

 Commencing the degree program